 Admissions tutors use postgraduate interviews to establish whether you're committed to, and prepared for, study at Masters or PhD level.
-While less formal than job interviews, you still need to take academic interviews seriously - your ambitions to pursue further study depends on your performance.
+While less formal than job interviews, you still need to take academic interviews seriously - your ambitions to pursue further study depend on your performance.

 Can you tell me about yourself?

-This question allows you to set the agenda and explain anything unusual about your application - for example, if you're choosing a subject that's different from previous studies.
+This question allows you to set the agenda and explain anything unusual about your application - for example, if you're choosing a subject that's different from your previous studies.

-It also gives you the opportunity to emphasise things that you didn't articulate strongly in your CV, postgraduate application or personal statement.
+It also gives you the opportunity to emphasise things that you didn't articulate strongly in your CVpostgraduate application or personal statement.
 You'll need to discuss your education and work experience, highlighting your achievements and qualifications.

-Bear in mind that the interviewer isn't interested in unrelated hobbies or your social life, instead focus on how your non-academic background - in combination with your undergraduate degree - has prepared you for postgraduate study.
+Bear in mind that the interviewer isn't interested in unrelated hobbies or your social life.
+Instead focus on how your non-academic background - in combination with your undergraduate degree - has prepared you for postgraduate study.

 Why have you chosen this course/institution?